Shame is a soul eating emotion. ― C.G. Jung

 Shame is not part of God’s created order.

 Adam and his wife were both naked, and they felt no shame.
 (Genesis 2.25)

 Shame only came about as a result of disobedience.
 It is not God’s good design, and it is not what God wants for his faithful ones:

 Those who look to him are radiant; their faces are never covered with shame.
 (Psalm 34.5)

 I have found that the worst way to treat my mental illness is to keep it a secret.
-Certainly, as a pastor, I had to use discretion so I draw too much attention to myself at the risk of caring for others.
+Certainly, as a pastor, I had to use discretion so as not to draw too much attention to myself at the risk of caring for others.
 The best advice I ever received about disclosing my illness was to share it with two or three trusted Board members, then only naturally if it could be an encouragement to those struggling as well.
 Following this model, I was able to enjoy nearly a decade of fruitful ministry.
 When I tried to keep it a secret, I barely lasted a year.